 Exceptional species richness in a salt marsh

 Recommendations in the Committee Decision 38COM 8B.13 (Request No. 5) to prepare an implementation plan to enhance the conservation and management in the Danish part has been undertaken.
-The Danish National Park is being evaluated in 2016-2017 and a new updated plan will be accepted by the end of 2018 (CWSS, 2014).
+The Danish National Park was evaluated in 2016-2017 and a new plan was approved in 2019 (Nationalpark Vadehavet, 2019).

 Recommendations in the Committee Decision 38COM 8B.13 (Request No. 6) to implement a single integrated management plan (SIMP) and to strengthen the implementation of coordinated management have been undertaken.
-The current timeline will result in a formal decision on the development of the SIMP in spring 2018 (Trilateral Governmental Conference), which will provide the necessary institutional support and funding to start developing the SIMP in mid-2018 (Leeuwarden Declaration, 2018).
+The current timeline resulted in a formal decision on the development of the SIMP in spring 2018 (Trilateral Governmental Conference), which provided the necessary institutional support and funding to start developing the SIMP in mid-2018 (Leeuwarden Declaration, 2018).
 The development of the SIMP is currently in progress.